ariser/InnopolisBootCamp/README.md

 # InnopolisBootCamp

-A repo for storing and sharing solved task received on the Innopolis Boot Camp 2015.
+A repo for storing and sharing solved tasks received on the Innopolis Boot Camp 2015.